pcoutin/cpanel-cert-updater/README.md

 validation problems.
 The FQDN of the virtual host can be found by SSHing into the shell account, and running `hostname -f`, or as above.

+To run this script in GoDaddy's shell account, it's necessary to install a newer version of Python with a newer OpenSSL, such as miniconda3.

 If you have already installed a certificate with the same private key and CA bundle, you can probably just pass the certificate.